 Spread risk results from the sensitivity of the value of assets, liabilities and financial instruments to changes in the level or in the volatility of credit spreads over the risk-free interest rate term structure.
-The Company's exposure to spread risk is limited since there is small exposure in fixed term deposits.
+The Company's exposure to spread risk is relating to its exposure in fixed term deposits and bond securities.